allynsweet/E2E-Mailbox/README.md

 A fully-typed and tested JS library for adding email notification testing to your E2E tests.
 Some use-cases include:

-- Registering for site and checking for the welcome email
+- Registering for a site and checking for the welcome email
 - Registering for a site and confirming your email address by pulling the URL from the email body
 - Fetching a reset password pin from an email
 - Ensuring your system sends the correct email after an action is committed on your website